 Admissions priority is given to siblings of current students, children who attend elementary schools on the North Shore, and children whose parents live or work on the North Shore.
 However, admission is not automatic for applicants in these categories, and all new student applicants must go through the application process for admission.

 Tuition is $4,200 a year.
-In addition to one annual installment, we also offer families a monthly payment plan ($350 per month in 12-month installments) and a semester plan ($2,100 payable in July and January of each year).
+In addition to paying in one annual installment, we also offer families a monthly payment plan ($350 per month in 12-month installments) and a semester plan ($2,100 payable in July and January of each year).